Qafdgdf/redesigned-waffle/README.md

 1. Visit the repository link.
 2. Navigate to the `games` folder.
 3. Download your desired game files directly.

+## Available Games

+Explore the `games` directory to find a wide selection of fun games.
+Here are a few examples you might enjoy:

+- **Game 1:** Description of the game and how to play.
+- **Game 2:** Description of the game and how to play.
+- **Game 3:** Description of the game and how to play.

+Feel free to download and enjoy!

+## How to Run the Games

+Running the games is easy!
+Follow these steps:

+1. In the `games` folder, click on the game file you want to play.
+2. Download the file to your computer.
+3. Once downloaded, locate the file in your downloads folder.
+4. Double-click the file to open and enjoy the game!

 ## Contributing